Framer is for Mac only. Get notified when we launch a Windows version.

 We built the Design tab specifically for responsive work and to make it possible to create designs completely from scratch in Framer.
 Use this guide to learn the basics of our design interface and features.

-Framer’s Design interface will be familiar to most, with a large canvas, device preview and full-featured toolkit.
+Framer’s Design interface will be familiar to most, with a large canvas, device preview, and full-featured toolkit.
 Like many of the other graphics tools you already use, Framer Design offers the same insertable shapes and text, all easily styled using the properties panel.
-In this regard, it is a tool that has been optimized to feel familiar.

 Where Framer Design starts to feel different is in the focus and power of its layout design feature set.
 Because it has been developed specifically for interactive design work, our graphics tool is able to make smart layout and hierarchy decisions for you.
 It intuitively guesses relative positioning and alignment making for a much more efficient flow when it comes to responsive design work.

 Ground zero for experimenting with concepts and mocking up flows.
-Draw directly on the canvas or insert device specific artboards.
+Draw directly on the canvas or insert device specific frames.

 When working with the canvas, you can pan out for big picture perspective or zoom in to get your design pixel perfect.
 No matter how you like to work, the canvas supports your design flow.Learn more

-You can insert, manipulate and style rectangles, oval, text, images and gifs using the sidebar toolkit.
-Or use shortcuts like R for rectangle and T for text to speed up your workflow.
+You can also insert, manipulate, and style text, images, and GIFs using the properties panel.
+Shortcut: Type T for text to speed up your workflow.

 To make the layers you designed in Framer usable in the code tab you have to enable targeting.
 Targeting only the layers you need will keep your document tidy and coding even easier.